-AS (Recommendation Statement Commentary Compliant with ASX Recommendation / Explanation for Departure 1.6 (a) - A listed entity should: have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and disclose, for each reporting period, whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
+ASX Recommendation Statement Commentary Compliant with ASX Recommendation / Explanation for Departure 1.6 - A listed entity should: (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and (b) disclose, for each reporting period, whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
 The Company does not currently have a formal process for evaluating the performance of the Board or individual directors.
 No - The Board is responsible for the strategic direction of the Company, establishing goals for management and monitoring the achievement of these goals.
 The Board considers that at this time no efficiencies or other benefits would be gained by introducing a formal evaluation policy.
 The Board monitors the overall corporate governance of the Company with the aim of ensuring that shareholder value is increased.
-In the future as the Company grows and increases in size and activity, the Board will consider establishment of formal Board and individual director evaluation processes. (a) - A listed entity should: have and disclose a process for periodically evaluating the performance of its senior executives at least once every reporting period; and disclose, for each reporting period, whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
+In the future as the Company grows and increases in size and activity, the Board will consider establishment of formal Board and individual director evaluation processes.
+1.7 - A listed entity should: (a) have and disclose a process for periodically evaluating the performance of its senior executives at least once every reporting period; and (b) disclose, for each reporting period, whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
 Given the size of the company and the limited number of employees at this stage no formal process is in place.
 Employees are subject to continual review of their performance on an on-going basis rather than by way of a formalised procedure.
-No - The Board considers that at this time no efficiencies or other benefits would be gained by introducing a formal evaluation policy.
-The nciple 2: Structure the board to be effective and add value board of a listed entity should be of an appropriate size a ies effectively and to add value. and collectively have the skills, commitment and knowledge of the entity and the industry in which it operates, to enable it to discharge its The (a) board of a listed entity should: have a nomination committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; OR if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
+No - The Board considers that at this time no efficiencies or other benefits would be gained by introducing a formal evaluation policy. duties effectively and to add value. and collectively have the skills, commitment and knowledge of the entity The board of a listed entity should: (a) have a nomination committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; OR (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
 The Company has not formally established a Nominations Committee as the Directors consider that the Company is not of a size nor are its affairs of such complexity as to justify the formation of this Committee.
 The board as a whole currently undertakes the process of reviewing the skill base and experience of existing directors to enable identification or attributes required in new directors.
 Where appropriate, independent consultants may be engaged to identify possible new candidates for the board.
 No - The Board considers that no efficiencies or other benefits would be gained by establishing a separate nomination committee given the size of the Company's operations and of the Board.
 The Company will review this position annually and determine whether a Nominations Committee needs to be established.